 Law School Policy on Equality of Opportunity

 As a member of the Association of American Law Schools (AALS) and in conformity with its by-laws, DePaul University College of Law provides equal opportunity in legal education for all persons without regard to race, color, religion, national origin, sex, age, disability or sexual orientation.
-The procedure for filing a grievance involving charges of discrimination is set forth in the University Code of Student Responsibility in the Graduate Student Handbook on the University website, www.depaul.edu.
+The procedure for filing a grievance involving charges of discrimination is set forth in the University Graduate Student Handbook, copies of which are available on the University web site, www.depaul.edu.

 University Policy on Sexual Harassment

 DePaul University is committed to providing and maintaining a healthy learning and working environment for all students, staff, faculty and other members of the University community that is free of discrimination and all forms of sexual harassment.
 The University condemns any form of sexual harassment or assault and is committed to taking action to prevent and eliminate it.
 The University sexual harassment policy and the procedures for reporting harassment are set forth in the DePaul University Graduate Student Handbook, which is available on the University web site, www.depaul.edu.

 DePaul University College of Law is committed to safeguarding religious liberty.